mstewart2000/GroupProject/README.md

 ### Question 2.
-How the Bacterial community effect the plant species?
+How the Bacterial community affect the plant species?

 ####  a).
 Do bacteria communities have an effect on plant root mass (below-ground dry mass)?
 ####  b).
 Which bacteria has the greatest effect on plant biomass when the plant is 4-12 years old?